cea-hpc/clustershell/doc/sphinx/tools/nodeset.rst

     @login
     @compute

-Or, to list groups *from a specific group source*, use *-l* in conjunction with *-s* (or *--groupsource*)::
+To list groups *from a specific group source*, use *-l* in conjunction with *-s* (or *--groupsource*)::

     $ nodeset -l -s slurm